aurelien-riv/ariviere.github.io/_posts/2020-09-29-magento-requirejs-dependencies-graph.markdown

 Then, remove any line that doesn't come from your logpoint.

 Finally, you'll have to remove the file, line and column indication (and maybe the timestamp) or the messages.
-In my case, I typed that command in vim to do so :
+In my case, I typed these commands in vim to do so :
 ```
 :%s/require.js:1544:20//
+:%s/\d* scripts.js:64:12//
 ```

 ## Step three : bind mixins to their module